Tropical Storm Jose (2005)

 Tropical Storm Jose was a short-lived tropical storm which made landfall in central Mexico during August 2005.
-Jose was the tenth named storm of the 2005 Atlantic hurricane season and the fourth of six tropical cyclones (three hurricanes and three tropical storms) to make landfall in Mexico in that year.
+Jose was the tenth named storm of the 2005 Atlantic hurricane season, and the fourth of six systems (three hurricanes and three tropical storms) to make landfall in Mexico in that year.

 Tropical Storm Jose formed in the Bay of Campeche on August 22 and made landfall in the Mexican state of Veracruz the next day.
 It retained tropical characteristics for less than one day before dissipating, but still brought heavy rainfall to the region.
 Jose killed 16 people in Mexico, and caused $45 million (2005 USD) in damage.

 Meteorological history

 Tropical Storm Jose was first identified as a tropical wave that moved off the western coast of Africa on August 8, 2005.
 On August 13, the system spawned Tropical Depression Ten over the central Atlantic; the wave itself continued westward, entering the Caribbean on August 17.
 Slight development took place as the system moved over the Yucatán Peninsula; however, by the time it entered the Bay of Campeche on August 21, little convection was associated with the system.
 The following morning, convection exploded under highly favorable divergence from an upper-level anticyclonic flow.
 According to readings from the QuikSCAT satellite, a well-defined low pressure center developed by 1200 UTC, prompting the National Hurricane Center to classify the system as Tropical Depression Eleven.
 At this time, the depression was situated roughly 110 mi (175 km) east of Veracruz, Mexico.

 Situated over very warm waters and within an area of low wind shear, the depression was able to quickly organize; however, due to its proximity to land, the NHC noted, "the system does not have very long...to take advantage of these favorable conditions."
 Located to the south of a mid-level ridge, the depression tracked just north of due west and kept this motion through the remainder of its existence.
 The depression rapidly intensified as it moved to the west, becoming Tropical Storm Jose just six hours later.
 The global model guidance initially failed to resolve the storm's track well, with some models indicating that it would stall offshore.
 Jose continued to strengthen as it moved towards the coast and made landfall north of Veracruz city early on August 23 with winds reaching a peak of 60 mph (95 km/h).
 As Jose made its landfall an eye was beginning to form, although the storm was still well short of hurricane intensity.
 Tropical Storm Jose quickly weakened after landfall and dissipated that afternoon in the mountains of central Mexico only 24 hours after forming.